IkiliagwuC/ML_Advertisment-project/README.md

 *seperate into train and test data

-*Use logistic regression to predict customer behavior(Click on Ad) based on features
+*Use logistic regression to predict customer behavior('Click on Ad') based on features